wg-perception/tod/doc/source/index.rst

 TOD
 ===

-TOD (Texture Obejct Detection) is based on a standard bag of features technique.
+TOD (Texture Object Detection) is based on a standard bag of features technique.

 Training
 --------

 In the config file you need to specify the feature/descriptor to use as well as the search parameters.

 The DB parameters are standard :ref:`ObjectDbParameters <object_recognition_core_db>` parameters.
 A typical config file looks like this: